icecube/icetray-public/cmake/resources/docs/community_supported/arch_linux.rst

 The following reccomended packages are also available from the AUR::

-  paru -S healpix libcdk nlopt icecube-pal-git python-healpy
+  paru -S healpix libcdk nlopt starlink-pal python-healpy

 Building Documentation
 ----------------------